asemposki/SLM/docs/index.md

 - The original SLM emulator that is capable of handling logarithmically nonlinear ordinary differential equations, e.g., the TOV equations including tidal deformability.
 - A parametric extension of the original emulator, parametric SLM (pSLM) that is able to map between parameters of the equation of state (EOS) to the neutron star properties of mass, radius, and tidal deformability.

-These emulators exhibit a computational speed-up of $\approx 10^{4}$ times that of the high fidelity (HF) TOV solver employing standard Runge-Kutta (RK) methods, enabling their use in computationally intensive Bayesian frameworks used by multi-messenger astrophysical collaborations, e.g., LIGO/VIRGO/KAGRA.
+These emulators exhibit a computational speed-up of $\approx 10^{4}$ times that of the high fidelity (HF) TOV solver employing standard Runge-Kutta (RK) methods, enabling their use in computationally intensive Bayesian frameworks used by multi-messenger astrophysical collaborations, e.g., the LIGO-Virgo-KAGRA collaboration.
 These emulators can also be further developed for use outside of nuclear astrophysics---feel free to try extending them or using them on your own physics or mathematics problem of interest!

 ## Installation instructions